apache/fury/docs/protocols/xlang_object_graph_spec.md

 - Try to use one varint/long to write flags and length together to save one byte cost and reduce memory io.
 - Condition branches are less expensive compared to memory IO cost unless there are too many branches.

-### Fast deserialization for languages without runtime codegen support
+### Fast deserialization for static languages without runtime codegen support

-The Rust and C++ don't support dynamic codegen.
-We need to generate all code are compile-time use meta programing.

 For type evolution, the serializer will encode the type meta into the serialized data.
 The deserializer will compare this meta with class meta in current process, and use the diff to determine how to deserialize the data.